tamirShield/shield-challenge/README.md

 `list-service`:

 - `getTrivia` Method returns an array of trivia items.
-- `addTrivia` Method adds a new trivia item to the list.
+- `saveTrivia` Method adds a new trivia item to the list.

 `list-component` needs :

 - [ ] An implementation to retrieve the items.
-- [ ] The items should be displayed in the provided card component.
+- [ ] The items should be displayed in the provided trivia component.
 - [ ] The cards should be displayed horizontally, line-wrapped and with space between them.

 `trivia-form` needs :